[Updated on June 5, 2020]

-We sincerely hope that you’ve set out to build a healthcare application because you’ve identified a genuine pain point that a medical app can solve.
-Not because another smarty-pants is conjuring up an image of the billion-dollar mhealth industry.
+We sincerely hope that you’ve set out to build a healthcare app because you’ve identified a genuine pain point that a medical app can solve.
+Not because another smarty-pants is heralding the billion-dollar mhealth industry.

-Our experience (we’ve helped 6 startups raise and earn $24M with apps) proves that a healthcare app is successful when its founders are truly passionate about improving people’s lives.
+Our experience (helping six startups raise over $50M) proves that a healthcare product is successful when its founders are truly passionate about improving people’s lives.

 Let’s say you’ve figured the passion out.
-Do you also know all the steps you need to take to develop a healthcare app that will change people’s lives for the better?
+Do you also know the steps you need to take to develop a healthcare app that will change people’s lives?

 Table of Contents: